Bike and Barge

 - light weight waterproof/windproof tops

-- leggings and long sleeved tops for cooler mornings or evenings
+- leggings and long-sleeved tops for cooler mornings or evenings

 - small close-fitting rucksack to carry small items during the day while cycling